PRWeek US

 Good luck to PR professionals pitching stories with national or international angles.

-Among the findings of a study released today by former Los Angeles Times correspondent Tyler Marshall and the Pew Research Center’s Project for Excellence in Journalism, nearly two-thirds of newspapers publish less foreign news than a year ago and 57% percent of papers are seeing a decline in national news.
+Among the findings of a study released today by former Los Angeles Times correspondent Tyler Marshall and the Pew Research Center’s Project for Excellence in Journalism, nearly two-thirds of newspapers less foreign news than a year ago and 57% percent of papers are seeing a decline in national news.

 However, many editors remain optimistic.
-More than half of the 259 newsroom chiefs responding to the survey said the overall quality of journalism is better than it was three years ago.
+More than half of the 259 newsroom chiefs responding to the survey the overall quality of journalism is better than it was three years ago.